KrishnadevMandal/cpp---linked---stack/README.md

-#Custom Stack in C++
+# C++ Linked Stack

-A generic stack implementation using a singly linked list.
+A **template-based stack implementation** in C++ using a singly linked list (STL-style).

+This project implements a stack container with basic stack operations, designed to help understand **memeory management**, **deep copying**, and **Rule of Three** in C++.

 ## Features
-- Template-based design
+- Generic template-based stack (works with any data type)
-- Deep copy support (Rule of Three)
+- Implements Rule of Three:
+  - Copy constructor
+  - Copy assignment operator
+  - Destructor
-- Dynamic memeory management
+- Dynamic memeory management using linked list
-- Exception-safe pop and peek
+- Exception-safe `peek()` and `pop()` operations
-- STL-like interface
+- STL-like interface: `push`, `peek`, `pop`, `empty`

 ## Motivation
-Built to understand how std::stack works internally and to practice memeory ownership and copy semantics in C++.
+I built this project to understand how `std::stack` works internally and to practice managing memory in C++ safely.
+It also helps reinforce concepts like deep vs shallow copy, exception handling, and linked list manipulation.

 ## Usage
-Include stack.cpp and use like a normal stack
+Include the source file (`stack.cpp`) and use it like a normal stack:

 ```cpp
 #include "stack.cpp"